 - Comment a Sheet

-- You can open the Name and Comments dialog to set the short name, long name and comments for current sheet.
+- You can open the Name and Notes dialog to set the name and comments for current sheet.

 - Exclude a Sheet from Plotting Dialog and Excel Export